 Rabbi Sholom Dovber Schneersohn, the fifth Lubavitcher rebbe, died on March 21, 1920, at the age of 59.

-- This day in Jewish history / The premiere of 'Rhapsody in Blue'
+- This Day / The Premiere of 'Rhapsody in Blue'

-- Rabbi Azimov, Chabad leader in France, dies at 69
+- Chabad Leader in France Dies at 69

 Schneersohn was born on October 24, 1860, in Lubavitch, the village in western Russia (in the Smolensk oblast) where the Chabad Hasidic sect was based for most of its early decades.
 He was the second son of Rabbi Shmuel Schneersohn, the fourth rebbe, who died in 1882.
 At the time, neither Sholom Dovber nor his older brother, Zalman Aharon, was prepared to take over the responsibility of leading the community, so they shared some of the duties, until 1892 when Sholom Dovber became the rebbe.
 He married his cousin, Shterna Sara Schneersohn, and their lone son, Yosef Yitzchok (born 1880), succeeded him as the sixth Lubavitcher rebbe.